quake-mapping-community/smp/README.md

  *e.g c:\Quake -game smp*

+ If you want to make a map with smp just release it as a stand alone mod.
+Simply rename "smp" to your mapname and release it as you would a map.
+Just make sure to include the files that came with smp. (don't forget to delete any configs or extra unwanted files)

  The fgd file is the same as the default included with TrenchBroom 2021.1 with added spawnflags for "trigger spawned" monsters and items.
 The source code is included.